 - Left turns: Left turns are among the most dangerous tasks for motorcyclists, as they are less visible to other motorists who may be checking for car traffic, but not for motorcycles.

-- Dooring: This term refers to a type of accident in which the occupant of a car parked on the roadside opens the car door into the path of a motorcyclist.
-This causes the motorcyclist to either hit the door and wreck his or her bike or else swerve to avoid the door and risk hitting another vehicle or losing control of the motorcycle.
+- Dooring: This term refers to a type of accident in which the occupant of a car parked on the side of the road opens their car door into the path of a motorcyclist.
+This causes the motorcyclist to either hit the door and wreck their bike, or swerve suddenly to avoid it.
+This loss of control can be disastrous and may also injure pedestrians.

 Injuries from motorcycle accidents are frequently serious and may result in permanent disability or even death.
-Some of the more common injuries a motorcyclist can sustain in a crash include:
+Some common injuries a motorcyclist can sustain in a crash include:

-- Traumatic brain injuries: Brain injuries are the most common cause of death for motorcyclists involved in accidents.
-This type of injury may or may not involve a fracture to the skull and is often caused by the brain being violently jolted or a sudden blow to the head.
-The consequences of a brain injury may be mild, such as a concussion, or they may produce profound deficits in the victim’s ability to function.
-While the risk of head injuries from an accident is high, many deaths and severe injuries can be avoided through the use of a U.S. Department of Transportation-approved motorcycle helmet.
+- Traumatic brain injuries: Also known as TBIs, traumatic brain injuries are the most common cause of death for motorcyclists involved in accidents.
+This type of injury may or may not involve a fractured skull, and is often caused by the brain or neck being violently jolted or receiving a sudden blow to the head.
+The consequences of a brain injury may be mild, such as a concussion, or they may severely impede the victim’s ability to function or care for themselves.
+While the risk of head injuries from a motorcycle accident is high, many deaths and severe injuries can be avoided through the use of a U.S. Department of Transportation-approved motorcycle helmet and other safety gear.

 - Spinal cord injuries: Spinal cord injuries can result in loss of sensation and function of the limbs, also called paralysis.
-How much loss depends on the severity of the injury as well as how far up on the spine the injury occurred.
-Function is generally lost below the site of the injury, meaning that a severe spinal cord injury involving the neck can result in quadriplegia, which is the loss of sensation and function of the chest, torso, pelvic region, shoulders, arms, and legs.
+How much loss depends on the severity of the injury as well as where on the spine the injury occurred.
+Function is generally lost below the site of the injury, meaning that a severe spinal cord injury involving the neck can result in quadriplegia and leave victims wheelchair-bound.

-- Burn injuries: It is not uncommon for a motorcycle to catch on fire after a collision, putting the rider in danger of burn injuries.
+- Burns: It is not uncommon for a motorcycle or car to catch on fire after a collision, putting victims in danger of burn injuries.
 Burns may also be caused by gasoline and other chemicals spilled on the roadway during the accident.

-- Broken bones: Broken bones are a frequent consequence of motorcycle accidents due to the likelihood that the rider will be ejected from the bike during the crash and risks striking a car, other objects, or even the roadway at high speed.
-The most common site for this type of injury is the lower extremities, and the most common bones to break in a motorcycle accident are the long, thin bones of the lower leg.
+- Broken bones: Broken bones are a frequent consequence of motorcycle accidents due to the likelihood that the rider will be ejected from their bike during the crash.
+They risk colliding with a car, other objects, or the ground at high speed.
+The most common bones to break in a motorcycle accident are the long, thin bones of the lower leg.

-- Road rash: One of the most common injuries for a motorcyclist to receive in an accident, road rash is a term that refers to the scraping away of the outer layers of skin as the body skids across the road.
-While it is often regarded as a “minor injury,” complications from road rash can be quite serious and include extensive scarring or a potentially deadly infection.
-Road rash can often be prevented through the use of protective gear such as motorcycle pants made of leather or Kevlar, motorcycle jackets, riding boots, and heavy gloves.
+- Road rash: One of the most common injuries for a motorcyclist to receive in an accident, road rash occurs when a rider is thrown from their bike and slides across the ground.
+Layers of skin are scraped off.
+Extensive scarring and infection can result if road rash is not treated properly.
+Road rash can often be prevented through the use of protective gear such as motorcycle jackets, riding boots, gloves, and motorcycle pants made of leather or Kevlar.

-- Limb amputation: The amputation may take place during the accident or it may be a medical procedure involved in attempting to repair the damage after the accident.
+- Limb amputation: The amputation may take place during the accident or it may be a medical procedure necessary to mitigate damage after the accident.

-- Internal injuries: Internal injuries can be caused by the body striking an object or by the motorcyclist getting ran over by a car involved in the accident or traveling the roadway after the initial accident occurs.
-This type of injury may include a collapsed lung or injury to other internal organs due to broken ribs, torn blood vessels, or damage to organs such as the spleen, kidney, liver, or heart.
+- Internal injuries: Internal injuries can be caused by blunt force when you are struck by an object or if you are run over by a car.
+This type of injury may include a collapsed lung or puncture wounds to other internal organs due to broken ribs.
+The spleen, kidney, and liver are particularly vulnerable to internal injury.

 Does Texas Have a Motorcycle Helmet Law?

-If You Were Injured in a Motorcycle Accident, Call Our Katy Motorcycle Crash Attorneys
+Injured in a Motorcycle Accident?
+Call Our Katy Motorcycle Crash Attorneys

 Don’t Take Chances – Let Us Help You!